Arne Dagfin Dahl: First World War

 Dahl graduated from the Norwegian Military Academy in 1915, with the rank of first lieutenant.
 During the First World War, Dahl first saw service in the Norwegian Army's neutrality guard in 1915-1916, with the 14th Infantry Regiment.
 He then served as the Norwegian military attaché to the United Kingdom (1916-1919) and Belgium (1917-1919).

 In connection with this assignment to Belgium Dahl spent time at the front lines as an observer.
-According to a report on the Alta Battalion by the Norwegian Ministry of Health and Care Services, Dahl saw action during his time at the front, fighting in a British unit at the Battle of the Somme in 1916.
+According to a 1998 report on the Alta Battalion by the Norwegian Ministry of Health and Care Services, an obituary for Dahl, the source of which is not recorded, states that as a young lieutenant he participated with a division of the British Army in the Battle of the Somme in 1916.

 After returning to Norway in 1919, Dahl spent five years working at the Norwegian Military Academy.
 In 1929 he became an adjutant to Haakon VII of Norway, and in 1930 was promoted to captain.

 Second World War

 Dahl assumed command of the Alta Battalion in 1939 and led it through the 1940 Norwegian Campaign.
 He has since been considered perhaps the best Norwegian battalion commander during the fighting at Narvik.

-He later served in the UK and the U.S. as well as having other commands before in the fall of 1944, as a full colonel, he was made commander of the Norwegian Military Mission.
+He later served in the UK and the U.S. as well as having other commands.
+He headed the Norwegian government-in-exile's wartime military mission in Moscow.

+In the autumn of 1944, as a full colonel, he became the commander of the Norwegian Military Mission in Finnmark.

 In 1941 Dahl became the first Norwegian to attend the Command and General Staff College at Fort Leavenworth, Kansas.